 Generally, the best time to refinance your mortgage is when rates are low to help you save money and pay off your mortgage.
 Getting a rate that’s even half a percentage point lower than your current rate can save you money in the long run.

 The remainder of the year looks just as hopeful for those on the fence.
 But even though rates are low, there are still predictions that they could slightly increase by the end of the year.
-For now, they’re on a steady decline.
-The 30-year rate dropped -0.15%, while the 15-year rate decreased by 0.09% and the 10-year rate remained unchanged.
-Despite the Adverse Market Refinance Fee it’s a great time to speak to your lender about the potential savings you’d reap by refinancing now.
+The promise of a vaccine from Pfizer is a big win for 2020, though it might cause interest rates to increase.
+The Fed has stated it’s committed to keeping rates low until 2023, though it just might not be the record lows of the pandemic.
+But from a historical standpoint, it will still be a fantastic time to refinance.
+Despite the Adverse Market Refinance Fee, it’s a great time to speak to your lender about the potential savings you’d reap by refinancing now.

 The best refinance lenders for 2020